 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices California Probate matters which includes California wills and California trusts.
 We represent clients in Sacramento, California and clients in Northern California with services they need and deserve in the planning of their estate.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 Estate planning is the process of making a plan in advance and naming whom you want to control your estate and who is to receive the things you own after you die.
 Estate planning should be done to ensure that your wishes regarding your estate are carried out and to minimize any tax or court costs.

 Estate planning often begins when you create a will.
 This allows you to control who is to benefit from your estate and what assets they are to receive.
 It gives you the power to determine who will receive money and the amount they are to receive.
 You can also designate a person to receive a personal memento, an entity to take possession of property which is will be presently held in another’s name, or conditions which must be met for a bequest is delivere

 Creating a trust is very beneficial to estate planning in that is not only allows you to control the distribution of your assets much in the same way as a will but, you gain the additional advantage of avoiding probate and fees associated with the probate process.
 The probate petition that is filed with the court for the deceased is avoided if the majority of that person’s estate is held in a trust.
 Real property held in trust will require a filing with the county recorder’s office where the property is located to remove the deceased person’s name from the title.